JRMurr/JRMurr.github.io/data/blog/building-typescript-node-apps-with-nix.md

 }
 ```

 The core idea of dream2nix is that it will find you package.json/package-lock.json to figure out what node deps you need and how to build `npm run build` or w/e else.
-You can customize it but for most apps this should "just work".
+You can customize it but for most apps, this should "just work".

 Running `nix flake show` returns